 Services and Payments that Exceed the MAPS Rates: SAs may not exceed established rates for medical treatment or complex cases without Medical Director approval.

-Medical and Psychological Services: Medical and psychological services purchased for customers must use MAPS coding and pricing in RHW.
+Medical and Psychological Services: Medical and psychological services purchased for customers must use MAPS coding and rates in RHW.
 No other type of SA may be issued, and maintenance is not allowable for medical goods and services.

 Prohibited Purchases/Expenditures